adrobinoga/zk-protocol/sections/data-record.md

 	> packet(id=CMD_ENABLEDEVICE)
 		> packet(id=CMD_ACK_OK)

-Note that this will delete all the attendance records, time interval delete operations are only supported on newer firmware versions.
+Note that this will delete all the attendance records, time-interval delete operations are only supported on newer firmware versions.

 ## Read Operation Records ##